pmudumba006/Movie-Recommendation/README.md

 # 🎬 Movie Recommendation System

-This repository contains the implementation of a movie recommendation engine built for the **ITCS 6162 - Data Mining** course at UNC Charlotte.
+This repository contains the implementation of a movie recommendation engine.

 The system leverages three core techniques to provide personalized movie suggestions:
 - ✅ User-Based Collaborative Filtering